amirothman/darjah_kebesaran/README.md

 ![Yearly Trend by States](yearly_trend_of_states.png)

 By looking at the trends, apparently the data prior to 1985 consists of only federal (persekutuan) titles.
-In order to improve visibility, we remove the perseketuan titles.
+In order to improve visibility, we remove the Persekutuan titles.

 ![Yearly Trend by States](yearly_trend_by_states_without_persekutuan.png)

+Something interesting to note here is that titles from Pahang is much bigger in volume than the other states.

 ![Yearly Trend by States](yearly_trend_by_states_without_pahang.png)